Transipedia/Reindeer-use-cases/README.md

 * use-case 2: [finding splice junctions](#use-case-2-finding-splice-junctions)
 * use-case 3: [finding chimeras](#Use-case-3-finding-chimeric-junctions)

 An increasing number of public RNA-seq datasets is available on the SRA and ENA repositories.
 This huge body of publicly available RNA-­seq libraries is a treasure of functional information.
 The objective of the Transipedia project is to provide the scientific community with a new way to obtain insights from NGS data that may deliver results not achievable through traditional means.
 Organizing large scale data collection is performed with REINDEER, that builds a data-structure that indexes k-mers and their abundances from a collection of raw RNA-seq.
 The TranSipedia web site then provides an easy way to mine information from these big data.
 These use cases demonstrate applications of the server for retrieving different types of events.

+Note that additional query probes are provided in the /probes subdirectory.

 ## Sequence search at Transipedia web site

 1. Select one or several indexes.
 2. Select the sequence mode:
-	* sequences can be submitted as input by cut-paste step in a fasta format.
+	* sequences (probes) can be submitted as input by cut-paste step in a fasta format.
-	* The sequences could be kmers of at least 31nt length or longer sequences (see test sequences with Try it),
+	* The sequence probes can be kmers of at least 31nt length or longer (see test sequences with Try it),
-	* The user can upload a list of sequences of interest in a fasta file.
-The maximum size of the request file is 1MB.
-For bigger datasets, the user needs to  interrogate the index from command line using [Reindeer](https://github.com/kamimrcht/REINDEER/blob/master/README.md) directly.
+	* Users can upload a list of sequences of interest in a fasta file.
+The maximum size of the query file is 1MB.
+For bigger datasets, users need to query the index from the command line using [Reindeer](https://github.com/kamimrcht/REINDEER/blob/master/README.md) directly.
 3. Select the counting method: **raw** or **normalized** counts (kmer count/total kmers).
-4. **Submit** the request.
+4. **Submit** the query.
 5. Select the metadata button **More details** when available.

 ## Use-case 1: finding mutations

-1. Copy the query (fasta formated):
+1. Copy the probe sequences (fasta formated):

 ```
 >7_140453136_A_T|+|alt